guardian/techtime/Coding Challenges/Challenges Timeline/20180920 Space Battle/readme.md

 ## Space Battle

-**Note**: Space battle is currently in active implementation stage.
-Launch is planned for **Thursday 20th September**.
-The documentation and specs are written and published to let you get familiar with the concepts, game mechanics and API ahead of time.

 - **01-Introduction to Space Battle**: High level description of the game.

 - **02-Game URLs (quick look)**: quick look up of all the end points.